 It’s essential that you provide a list of ASTM standards and restricted substances to your supplier, before ordering.
 Further, you should also make your own compliance assessment based on product samples and design drawings.

 Further, you must also inform your supplier of your lab testing plan, and explain that they can only expect to get paid in full if the products pass all mandatory CPSIA lab tests.

 Chinese manufacturers are not CPSIA compliance experts.
 Their primary task is to manufacture products according to your product specifications.

 As such, you should not expect any guidance when it comes to assessing applicable ASTM standards, creating the CPC or tracking label.
 CPSIA compliance must be ‘built-in’ your product specification.

 Avoid importing toys and children’s products made for the Chinese market

-Online platforms, such as Aliexpress, Taobao and various Dropshipping websites, are popular among small businesses importing from China.
+Online platforms, such as Aliexpress, Dealextreme, and various dropshipping websites, are popular among small businesses importing from China.

 These websites offer products to be purchased in fairly small volumes, which allows small businesses to import a wider range of items, rather than focusing the entire investment on one or two products.

-However, these products are always (with very few exceptions) manufactured for the domestic Chinese market.
-Such products are not manufactured in compliance with U.S. toy safety regulations, and therefore illegal to import, market and sell.
+However, these products are, with very few exceptions, manufactured exclusively for the domestic China market.
+Such products are not manufactured in compliance with US toy safety regulations, and therefore illegal to import, market and sell.